quiver-team/quiver-feature/README.md

 --------------------------------------------------------------------------------

-Quiver-Feature is a high performance component for **distributed feature collection** for **training GNN models on extreme large graphs**, It is built on [Quiver](https://github.com/quiver-team/torch-quiver) and RDMA and has several novel features:
+Quiver-Feature is a RDMA-based high performance **distributed feature collection component** for **training GNN models on extreme large graphs**, It is built on [Quiver](https://github.com/quiver-team/torch-quiver) and has several novel features:

 1. **High Performance**: Quiver-Feature has **5-10x throughput performance** over feature collection solutions in existing GNN systems such as [DGL](https://github.com/dmlc/dgl) and [PyG](https://github.com/pyg-team/pytorch_geometric).

 2. **Maximum Hardware Resource Utilization Efficiency**: Quiver-Feature has minimum CPU usage and minimum memory bus traffic.
-Leaving much of the CPU and memory resource to graph sampling task and model training task.
+Leaving much of the CPU and memory resource to tasks like graph sampling and model training.

 3. **Easy to use**: To use Quiver-Feature, developers only need to add a few lines of code in existing PyG/DGL programs.
-Quiver-Feature is thus easy to be adopted by PyG users and deployed in production clusters.
+Quiver-Feature is thus easy to be adopted by PyG/DGL users and deployed in production clusters.

 ![train_gnn_models_on_large_graph](docs/imgs/train_gnn_on_large_graphs.png)